 COVID-19 was first detected in Wuhan, China where thousands of cases have been confirmed.
 Illnesses range from little to no symptoms at all, to people becoming severely ill and dying.

-There have been over 68,000 confirmed cases and over 1,000 deaths in the United States.
 The World Health Organization has declared COVID-19 a pandemic and since this declaration, a public quarantine, or social distancing, has been enforced in many countries including the U.S. (*Information changes daily.
 Please confirm that this data is still true by visiting cdc.gov)

 Common symptoms include a fever, cough and shortness of breath.
 It is clear that the virus spreads person-to-person.
 The CDC claims that people suffering from respiratory illnesses are thought to be the most contagious when they are the most symptomatic.